d4n3sh/thedaneshproject/content/posts/2007-05-16-build-your-own-tux-toy.md

 ---
 Interested in building your own Linux penguin?

-Print the template in full size, put it togather and finally unleash the penguin within&#8230;.
+Print the template in full size, put it togather and finally unleash the penguin within....

 [![maquettetuxlinuxentouraky2.jpg][1]][2]